oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 If you see an error, then consult [Debugging]({{< relref "/userguide/managing-domains/model-in-image/debugging.md" >}}) in the Model in Image user guide.

-#### Initial use case - deploy resources step - invoke the web-app
+#### Invoke the web application

-Now that all the initial use cases resources have been deployed, let's invoke the sample web-app through the Traefik load balancer port.
-The web-app will report if it finds any datasources.
+Now that all the initial use case resources have been deployed, let's invoke the sample web application through the Traefik load balancer port.
+The web application will report if it finds any data sources.

-**Please run one of the following commands:**
+Run one of the following commands:

    ```
    curl -s -S -m 10 -H 'host: sample-domain1-cluster-cluster-1.mii-sample.org' \
       http://localhost:30305/myapp_war/index.jsp
    ```
-Or if if Traefik is unavailable and your admin server pod is running, you can try 'kubectl exec':
+Or, if Traefik is unavailable and your Administration Server pod is running, you can try `kubectl exec`:

    ```
    kubectl exec -n sample-domain1-ns sample-domain1-admin-server -- bash -c \